A frequency-independent bound on trigonometric polynomials of Gaussians and applications: Introduction

 Let us briefly explain the difference between polynomial and non-polynomial nonlinearities in \eqref{e:kpz_macro} and \eqref{e:phi43_macro}.
 If $F$ and $G$ are polynomials, convergence of the stochastic objects follows from direct chaos expansions of $F$ and $G$.
 However, for general non-polynomial functions, showing that these stochastic objects converge are nontrivial even for analytic functions.
 The main problem is that the chaos series is infinite, and it turns out that high moments of each term in the series is not summable unless the Fourier transforms of the nonlinearities decay faster than Gaussians.
 This problem was resolved in \cite{HX19} and \cite{Phi4_general} with different methods.
 In \cite{HX19}, the authors Fourier expand the nonlinearity, and develop a clustering method to control trigonometric functions of the Gaussian fields.
 This allows them to obtain a bound in the desired regularity space with polynomial dependence on the frequency, which in turn shows the convergence to KPZ for $F \in \cC^{7+}$.
 For the dynamical $\Phi_3^4$ model, a similar universality result was shown to hold for $G \in \cC^{9+}$ in \cite{Phi4_general}, where the authors developed a Malliavin calculus based method to control the stochastic objects.

-On the other hand, previous discussions suggest that (pathwise) convergences to KPZ and dynamical $\Phi^4_3$ may hold as long as $F \in \cC^{2+}$ and $G \in \cC^{3+}$ respectively.
+On the other hand, if $F$ is below $\cC^{2}$ or $G$ is below $\cC^3$, then it is not clear how to proceed with the heuristic Taylor expansions as above.
+In \cite{KPZ_Deterministic}, twice differentiability of the nonlinearity is also needed to get a scaling limit for the deterministic KPZ model.
+One expects that new ideas are needed to go below the threshold for pathwise convergence.

 In this article, we further explore the method developed in \cite{HX19}, and prove a \textit{frequency independent} bound for an integral version of correlations for trigonometric polynomials of Gaussians with two frequencies.
 This extends the frequency-independent bound in \cite{Xu18} for the one-frequency case, and turns out to be sufficient to reduce the regularity requirement to $F \in \cC^{2+}$ for KPZ and $G \in \cC^{3+}$ for dynamical $\Phi^4_3$.
 We will explain the main obstacles and our idea to overcome it in Section~\ref{sec:proof}.
 We hope that the bound and the method of proving it might be useful in other situations as well.

+Finally, let us mention that recent developed methods for stochastic estimates via spectral gap (\cite{diagram_free_rs, bphz_spectral_gap}) are also likely to be used to treat the above situations.